hsorby/vue3-doxygen-xml/README.md

 ## Examples

-For a complete example of a Vue application using vue-doxygen-xml look at https://github.com/hsorby/example-vue3-doxygen-xml.
+For a complete example of a Vue application using vue3-doxygen-xml look at https://github.com/hsorby/example-vue3-doxygen-xml.
-The **main** branch has a basic example of how vue-doxygen-xml may be used and the **multi_version** branch has an example of how vue-doxygen-xml may be used for different versions of Doxygen XML output.
+The **main** branch has a basic example of how vue3-doxygen-xml may be used and the **multi_version** branch has an example of how vue3-doxygen-xml may be used for different versions of Doxygen XML output.

 ---